suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 5. Close the **Settings** app and select the **Start** button.

 6. In the app list, select **Word** and verify that the app opens.

+   > If you face any sign in issues while opening the word, please do close the app and open it again.

 7. Close all open windows.